 Guiseley School will deal with all admissions enquiries from Years 8 to 13 and in year transfers that happen during Year 7.

-- Applications must be made directly to the school and not through the City Council.
+- Applications must be made directly to the school or through the City Council.

 - If parent/carers wish to talk through their application before making it then they should contact the school and ask to speak to the member of staff who has direct responsibility for admissions.